Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events: Comparison to Past Simulations

 At early times, our results appear most consistent with approximation (1), which was investigated most thoroughly in the paper of Shiokawa et al.\cite{Shiokawa+15}.
 As in that work, we see early-time dissipation that is dominated by the compression shocks caused by the pericentric nozzle.
 Dissipation at the self-intersection shock is always sub-dominant, in contrast to a range of other simulations that find minor dissipation at the nozzle and a great deal of early-time dissipation at the stream self-intersection point\cite{Hayasaki+13, Hayasaki+16, Bonnerot+16, Liptai+19, Curd21, Andalman+22}.
 Likewise, at early times (before $t\approx 55$ days), our simulation exhibits very inefficient circularization and a low rate of mass loss in outflows (Fig. \ref{fig:circ}).
 These overall dynamical features are most consistent with past simulations in approximation (1).

 However, as time proceeds, our results appear to more closely resemble those made with artificial mass injection schemes, i.e. approximation (3), as well as the recent work of Andalman et al. -- though with one key difference.
-Starting around $t\approx 55$ days, our results show evidence for significant outflows, disagreeing with both intermediate-mass black hole simulations\cite{Shiokawa+15} as well as some low-$e$ TDE simulations\cite{Hayasaki+13, Hayasaki+16, Bonnerot+16}, but in qualitative agreement with many of the most realistic simulations to date, including\cite{Sadowski+16, BonnerotLu20, Andalman+22}.
-Likewise, the rapid growth of circularization efficiency beginning around $t \approx 55~{\rm d}$ differs notably from what is seen in intermediate-mass black hole TDE simulations.
+Starting around $t\approx 55$ days, our results show evidence for significant outflows, disagreeing with both IMBH simulations\cite{Shiokawa+15} as well as some low-$e$ TDE simulations\cite{Hayasaki+13, Hayasaki+16, Bonnerot+16}, but in qualitative agreement with many of the most realistic simulations to date\cite{Sadowski+16, BonnerotLu20, Andalman+22}.
+Likewise, the rapid growth of circularization efficiency beginning around $t \approx 55~{\rm d}$ differs notably from what is seen in IMBH TDE simulations.
 Equivalently, the gas eccentricities seen in our simulation (ED Fig. \ref{fig:ecc_history}) reach lower values at fixed radius than is the case in approximation (1)\cite{Shiokawa+15}.
 As detailed earlier, the late-time growth in circularization efficiency is largely driven by interactions between returning streams and an incompletely circularized, non-axisymmetric disk\cite{Andalman+22}, and naturally leads to runaway circularization.
 These stream-disk interactions are analogous to but distinct from the ``secondary shocks'' seen in simulations using artificial mass injection schemes\cite{BonnerotLu20, Bonnerot+21}, which are generated by a wide-angle spray of matter leaving the self-intersection point before interacting with the nascent accretion flow (in our case, stream-disk interactions come from dense, cold streams penetrating deeper into the equivalent flow).
-The weaker circularization efficiency in intermediate-mass black hole TDE simulations\cite{Guillochon+14, Shiokawa+15} may be due to differences in the stream-disk interaction geometry.
-We speculate that the larger aspect ratio of streams produced by an intermediate-mass black hole disruption leads to stream-disk dissipation at larger dimensionless ($r/R_{\rm g}$) radii, while the smaller aspect ratio of SMBH TDE streams allows them to penetrate farther in to a nascent accretion flow and dissipate energy more efficiently.
-The key difference between our results and those of many recent SMBH TDE simulations is the unimportance of the self-intersection shock in our work.
-Dissipation at the self-intersection point kick-starts a process of runaway circularization in Andalman et al.\cite{Andalman+22}, and is by construction the initially dominant dissipation mechanism in artificial mass injection simulations\cite{BonnerotLu20, Bonnerot+21}.
-However, dissipation due to stream self-intersection is always subdominant in our simulation, as can be seen by eye in Fig. \ref{fig:projection}, or in quantitative detail in \S \ref{app:circ} of this SI.
-Another interesting contrast with TDE simulations using mass injection schemes is that we do not see the formation of a retrograde accretion flow; the inner accretion flow in our simulation inherits the orientation of its angular momentum from its parent star.